-You've been served with a lawsuit.
+You have been served with a lawsuit.
 Your heart is racing.
 This feels like an emergency.
-It's not.
+It is not.
 You have time, deadlines, and options.
-Here's what happens next and what you need to do.
+Here is what happens next and what you need to do.

 Being served with a lawsuit is terrifying.
 Someone is formally accusing you of wrongdoing and asking a court to order you to pay money or perform an action.
 Your instinct might be to panic, ignore it, or fire back an angry response.